abdatta/converse/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+For further help regarding this project, feel free to contact [me](mailto:iamrohandatta@gmail.com) or raise an issue here.